carlesoctav/jx/design/fsdp.md

 make_module(model, field_aware_nested)

-you've flax_research and equinox_research to do research for this pattern
+you've flax_research to do research for this pattern please implement the similar things on equinox